Kian Un Keng Shrine

 The artist Fua Haripitak praised the artistic values of both painting and wood carving objects here.
 He decided that the door keepers paintings are showcases of different artists.
 Even the door, each side of it was created by different artisans.
 Both of them are famous at that time.

 Its name is assumed to be the origin of the name Kudi Chin, which means "Chinese monk's dwelling".

 Originally, the shrine was divided into two shrines, Lord Guan and Chor Su Kong shrines.
 Later, both were in disrepair during the reign of King Taksin.
-During the reign of King Rama III, the Hokkienese therefore demolished both shrines and rebuilt with Chinese courtyard architecture along with brought the Guanyin statue enshrined instead since then.
-Its name meaning "building that create peace and tranquility for the Hokkienese".
+During the reign of King Rama III, the Hoklo therefore demolished both shrines and rebuilt with Chinese courtyard architecture along with brought the Guanyin statue enshrined instead since then.
+Its name meaning "building that create peace and tranquility for the Hoklo".

-It is currently under the care of Simasatian (or Shēn, 沈) and Tantiwetchakun (or Chen, 陳) families, which are their offspring.
+It is currently under the care of Simasatian (or Shen, 沈) and Tantiwetchakun (or Chen, 陳) families, which are their offspring.

 The shrine received the ASA Architectural Conservation Award in 2008.

 Moreover, during the annually Vegetarian Festival this shrine will have a special event unlike other shrines.
 That is a ceremony similar to Loi Krathong in order change one's bad fortune for the people who make merit here.
 Including a boat trip to visit another shrine on opposite side of the river, Chó-su-kong Shrine in Talat Noi, Chinatown.